afranchuk/plugin_tls/README.md

 be loaded in memory), and use the `plugin` feature to enable plugin capabilities (in zero or more binaries to be loaded).

-In each binary (both host and plugins), call `Context::initialize_tls` with the host context prior to any thread-local storage being accessed (typically as part of the binary startup routine).
+In each plugin binary, call `Context::initialize_tls` with the host context prior to any thread-local storage being accessed (typically as part of the binary startup routine).
+The host binary will default to the correct state, however this may be overwritten with `initialize_tls` as well.

 Besides that, the `thread_local!` macro works exactly like `std::thread_local!` for both the host and plugins.
 Note that thead-local values are indexed by the